 '''

-@external
+dexternal

-def init(beneficiary: address, auction_start: uint256, bidding_time: uint256):
+def init (beneficiary: address, bidding_time: uint256):

 self.beneficiary = beneficiary

-self.auctionStart = auction_start # auction start time can be in the past,

-present or future
+self.auctionStart = block.timestamp

 self.auctionEnd = self.auctionStart + bidding_time

-assert block.timestamp < self.auctionEnd # auction end time should be in the

-future

 '''

-The contract is initialized with three arguments: \beneficiary of type address, \auction\start with type uint256 and \bidding\time with type uint256, the time difference between the start and end of the auction.
-We then store these three pieces of information into the contract variables self.beneficiary, self. auctionStart and self.auctionEnd respectively.
-Notice that we have access to the current time by calling block timestamp. block is an object available within any Vyper contract and provides information about the block at the time of calling.
+The contract is initialized with two arguments: \beneficiary of type address and \bidding\time with type uint256, the time difference between the start and end of the auction.
+We then store these two pieces of information into the contract variables self.beneficiary and self.auctionEnd.
+Notice that we have access to the current time by calling block.timestamp. block is an object available within any Vyper contract and provides information about the block at the time of calling.
 Similar to block, another important object available to us within the contract is msg, which provides information on the method caller as we will soon see.